Is $160,000 a Good Salary for a Single Person in 2026?

 The Takeaway

-While $160,000 is well above the national average and may seem like a high salary, it might not seem so generous if you live in a state like Massachusetts, where the cost of living is high.
-Salaries tend to reflect the cost of living in an area.
-They tend to be lower in states where the cost of living is lower, like Mississippi and Nebraska.
+While $160,000 is well above the national average and may seem like a high salary, it might seem less if you live in a state like Massachusetts, where the cost of living is high.
+Salaries tend to reflect the cost of living in an area, so they may be lower in states where the cost of living is lower, such as Mississippi and Nebraska.

-To accurately assess what quality of life you will have with your salary wherever you live, research the cost of housing, food, and transportation in your area.
+To accurately assess the quality of life you will have with your salary where you live, research the cost of housing, food, and transportation in your area.
 You can make the most of your salary, whether it be $160,000 or less, by paying down your debt and setting a budget.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.